frodosghost/SoYoureGettingAWebsite/chapters/04-WhatAboutSEO.md

 To boil down Search Engine Optimisation into a three step process, just to get started, would look something like this:

 * Create a site that is easy for search engines to use.
 Your website can be searched by the "bots" that discover and remember information for search engines;
-* Update the content on a regular basis so the search engines know you are still relevant;
+* Update the content on a regular basis so the search engines know you are relevant;
 * Create site content that is compelling to read so people share links to your website.

 ## How Does Searching Work